Andersyes/LaTeX_template_for_SU_thesis/manuscript/config/psl-cover/README.md

-Couverture LaTeX de thèse PSL
+Couverture LaTeX de thèse PSL (adaptée pour SU)
 =============================

 Par [Pierre Guillou](https://pierre.guillou.net)

 Version 1.2 (20 juillet 2019)

+NB : the current version plots the SU template, but the following instructions have not been updated.
+**In order to change the logo at the bottom of the cover, just modify `logos_labo.pdf` with `logos_labo.odt`**.
 ****

 ![Logo PSL](logo-psl.jpg)